 If you have done research for a client company or organization, you should include recommendations for action in relation to the problem you investigated.
 Based on the findings of your research, what specific solutions are possible and what measures should the client implement?

 Continue reading: Recommendations for a client

 Once you’ve finished collecting and analyzing your data, you can begin writing up the results.
 This is where you report the main findings of your research.

 All relevant results should be reported concisely and objectively in a logical order.
 You may use tables and graphs to illustrate specific findings.

 Don’t include subjective interpretations of why you found these results or what they mean – your evaluation should be saved for the discussion.

 Continue reading: Writing up your results in a thesis or dissertation

 Web resources form a separate category in APA Style.
 They consist of four components: author, publication date, title and URL.

 Unfortunately, some of these components are often missing.
 For instance, there may be no author or publication date.
 What should you do if this is the case?

-Continue reading: Citing indirect sources according to the APA Style
+Continue reading: Citing secondary sources in APA style

 Continue reading: How to use APA style abbreviations in your dissertation